Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 modified: beta-notes.js
 ```

-- [ ] There were two copies of beta-notes.js but one was deleted.
+- [ ] There were two copies of beta-notes.js but one was deleted
-- [x] beta notes.js was staged, then modified afterwards, creating two different versions of the file
+- [x] beta-notes.js was staged, then modified afterwards, creating two different versions of the file
 - [ ] Two copies of beta-notes.js were created, but only one is being tracked
-- [ ] There are two tracked copies of beta-notes.js, but one was removed from the commit.
+- [ ] There are two tracked copies of beta-notes.js, but one was removed from the commit

 #### Q19.
 Where are files stored before they are committed to the local repository?